Cyclenerd/ethereum_nvidia_miner/FAQ.md

 ## Can I mix cards?

 Yes.
 You can combine any NVIDIA cards to a mining rig.
-You have to adjust the scripts, of course.
+You have to adjust the `nvidia-overclock.sh` script.
 But you should do that anyway.

 ## Do I need an HDMI dongle?